Policy

 asbestosis, or any other occupational disease of the respiratory tract

-resulting from injurious exposure to dust (other than mesothelioma) for an independent
+resulting from injurious exposure to dust (other than mesothelioma) for an IME,

-medical examination, it is the policy of BWC to require the following evidence
+it is the policy of BWC to require the following evidence be submitted:

 a.
 A written